levlaz/100-days-of-code/r1-log.md

 ### R1D7 5/11/2020
 I finished the [technical documentation page project](https://levlaz.org/portfolio/docs/) from freeCodeCamp.
 In this project I got my sticky sidebar working with CSS grid without resorting to fixed positioning on the sidebar.
 CSS grid and flexbox are really starting to click with some of these "real-world" projects which feels really good.
 I'm hoping to wrap up the responsive design course tomorrow with the final project and then move on to the wonderful world of JavaScript.

+### R1D8 5/12/2020
+I started the final project in the responsive web design course on freeCodeCamp.
+I played with CSS gradients, and got the basic layout for the portfolio page completed.
+Tomorrow I will finish this project and be done with the first course on FCC.